Azure/azure-rest-api-specs/specification/marketplacecatalog/data-plane/Search/readme.md

-# marketplacecatalog
+# search

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for marketplacecatalog.
+This is the AutoRest configuration file for search.

 ## Getting Started